 In August 2020, we invited activist organizations and groups from across the Baltics to gather in Estonia for a four-day event – Festival Y?!
 2020.

-Lucky to have been able to squeeze the festival in between the lockdowns, we were astonished to see the enthusiasm of the participants when discussing the issues that we all feel so passionate about.
+Lucky to have been able to squeeze the festival in between the lockdowns, we were thrilled to see the enthusiasm of the participants when discussing the issues that we all feel so strong about.

-After the event, joined by new members, our team established ourselves as a Baltics-wide volunteers’ collective.
-As in our festival back in August, our goal remains connecting grassroots movements and organizations within the region.
+After the event, joined by new members, our team established ourselves as a Baltics-wide Collective Y?!.
+Our goal remains connecting grassroots movements and organizations within the region.

 Naturally, we didn’t want to let go of the momentum and decided to start building something even bigger: a network.

-While the pandemic still holds the region in its tight grip, we are not risking to hold a festival this year and instead are building a region-wide network of organisations and individuals who share our values and are fighting the systemic and structural injustices through their various initiatives and platforms.
+While the pandemic still holds the region on hold, we are not organizing the festival for a bit.
+Instead, we are building a region-wide Solidarity Network Y?!, consisting of organisations and individuals who share the same values and are fighting the systemic and structural injustices through their various initiatives and platforms.

 Building solidarity in the Baltics since 2019